Enterprise Architecture and Planning

 - IT Records Management

 - Excellence in Enterprise Architecture (from FCW 2015)

 GSA's application rationalization project, led by the Chief Enterprise Architect, trimmed 30 applications from the agency's portfolio and produced a nearly 1,600 percent return on investment.

 - IT Landscape Rationalization (from ICMG 2014 )

 A business-focused, data-driven approach to rationalizing IT applications.

 - Architecture Governance 2014 - Transformation and Planning (from ICMG 2015)

 GSA Program Management and Governance

 In response to the Clinger-Cohen Act of 1996 and Office of Management and Budget (OMB) guidance, the GSA EA Order CIO 2110.2 formally established the EA program.
-The Office of the Chief Information Officer (OCIO) designated Dr. Brett Brunk as the Enterprise Chief Architect to lead the EA Division and the Enterprise Architecture Committee (EARC).
-The EARC manages the agency’s enterprise architecture including business architecture, solutions architecture, data architecture and technical architecture.
+GSA IT designated Kevin Wince as the Chief Enterprise Architect to lead the EA and Planning Division and the Enterprise Architecture Committee (EARC).
+The EARC manages the agency’s enterprise architecture, including business architecture, solutions architecture, data architecture and technical architecture.